 Length: 37 credit hours.
 May be completed in as little as 24 months.
 Students may enter the program in the fall, spring or summer semester.

 Results: Master of Public Administration with a concentration in

 Public Leadership & Management

 Important Links: Apply Now | Tuition & Financial Aid | Faculty | Thesis | Internship | Online Learning

-The MPA in Public Leadership & Management prepares students for positions like city manager, budget analyst, or urban planner.
+The Master of Public Administration with a focus in Public Leadership & Management prepares students for fulfilling careers in public service and administration in positions like city manager, budget analyst or urban planner.

 Are you interested in pursuing your master's degree in public service leadership and management?
 Contact the Robertson School of Government today to learn more.
 Let's get started.